 Linkage allows information on an individual from one data source to be linked to information on the same individual from another data source.
 Using linked data makes it possible for Researchers to gain a more comprehensive understanding than could be obtained from a single data source.

 Our approach to data linkage allows for security and consistency in the linking of data across multiple data sets, disciplinary areas, time periods and projects, resulting in a high-quality research product.
-We currently provide linkage services to PopData partners and to the BC government’s Data Innovation Program and Health Data Platform (HDP).
+We currently provide linkage services to PopData partners and to the BC Government’s Data Innovation Program and Health Data Platform BC (HDPBC).

 The Secure Research Environment (SRE) is a secure private cloud operated by PopData using state-of-the-art security measures.
 The SRE provides Researchers with a central virtual location for access to and analysis of research data, secure storage and backup of data extracts, and a broad range of software.